Body Armour UK Logo

 We also ran some low threat ballistic trials against this anti-stab body armour.
 We reported a .38 Special at 200m/s and a .45 Colt at 180m/s.

 Whilst the above is better than nothing, it is not good enough for us to report any credible claim to a ballistic vest.
-The V50 of 400 m/s (F1) however is exceptionally good in a World where terrorism is a constant concern to us all.
+The V50 of 400 m/s however is exceptionally good in a World where terrorism is a constant concern to us all.
 Fragmentation levels of 240m/s are used in police bomb search visors.
 Face visors capable of stopping handgun bullets are rated at 600m/s

 KR1+SP1 - Protects against - Knives, Slashing, Spiked Weapons & Hypodermic Syringes

-A 2003 Police Standard to protect from pointed weapons and knives.
+A 2007 Police Standard to protect from pointed weapons and knives.
 KR signifies "Knife resistance" and SP indicates "Spike Resistance".
 The picture below (left) shows both test weapons.
 The spike can be compared to "Ice Pick" or any weapon ground to a point.
 The material we use to produce our SP systems are also impermeable to attack from hypodermic syringes.

-P1B Blade & Spike
+Photo of the P1/B Test Blade & Spike

-Shown left are the 2003 Police Test Weapons.
+Shown left are the 2007 Police Test Weapons.
 The Spike is easily capable of penetrating most current issue police stab armour in levels KR1, KR2 & KR3 at the 24 Joule strike level.

 The Blade shown left is a modified sharper version of the 1999 blade.
-It is worth noting that a 2003 spec KR1 is quite superior to a 1999 KR1.
+It is worth noting that a 2007 spec KR1 is quite superior to a 1999 KR1.

 Below is the P1/B Engineered Blade tip shown against a fingertip.